-Alfred's All-In-One course for adult beginners has become one of the most popular piano methods for adult beginners, and It's easy to understand why; great pieces in lovely arrangements, in depth explanations about music theory, technique and pieces learned.
+Alfred's All-In-One course for adult beginners (Amazon) has become one of the most popular piano methods for adult beginners, and It's easy to understand why; great pieces in lovely arrangements, in depth explanations about music theory, technique and pieces learned.

 The method is meant to be used with a piano teacher, and that would be my recommendation as well, but is so well written that some adult students work on their own with it.